xuhongl/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

     ![The View, Team Explorer menu item is highlighted.](media/vs-view-team-explorer.png 'Visual Studio')

+4. Commit **all pending code changes** before continuing.

-4. Click **Sync** under the Project section of the Team Explorer pane.
+5. Click **Sync** under the Project section of the Team Explorer pane.

     ![The Sync button is highlighted.](media/vs-sync-button.png 'Team Explorer')

-5. Select the **Publish Git Repo** button, then paste the git URL for your new repository you copied from GitHub.
+6. Select the **Publish Git Repo** button, then paste the git URL for your new repository you copied from GitHub.
 Finally, select **Publish**.

     ![In the Team Explorer - Synchronization window, the Publish Git Repo button is selected, and in the field below, the copied URL displays.](media/image104.png 'Team Explorer - Synchronization')

-6. Refresh your GitHub repository page in your browser.
+7. Refresh your GitHub repository page in your browser.
 You should see that the project files have been added.
 Navigate to the **TollBooth** folder of your repo.
 Notice that the local.settings.json file has not been uploaded.
 That's because the .gitignore file of the TollBooth project explicitly excludes that file from the repository, making sure you don't accidentally share your application secrets.

     ![On the GitHub Repository page for serverless-architecture-lab, on the Code tab, project files display.](media/image105.png 'GitHub Repository page')